Decoding generalised hyperoctahedral groups and asymptotic analysis of correctible error patterns: Enumerating correctible error patterns

-From the point of view of applications it is perhaps more useful to consider the probability $P_{n,m,r}(p)$ that a word is correctible under the assumption that an individual error occurs with probability $p$.
+From the point of view of applications it is perhaps more useful to consider the probability $P_{n,m,r}(p)$ that a received word has a correctible error pattern, under the assumption that an individual error occurs with probability $p$.
 In other words, we consider a probabilistic model in which the number $k$ of errors is binomially distributed, $k\sim B(mn,p)$, so that the expected number of errors is given by $pmn$.